CSCfi/csc-user-guide/docs/support/faq/index.md

 ### General characteristics of the services

-* Are these services suitable for non-expert users?
+* Are these services suitable for users from any reserch field?
-* What data formats can I process using the services?
+* What  type of data can I process using the services?
 * Do you provide a backup service?